aidamuratoglu/Frekov/README.md

 background_1.jpg, etc.).
 It would look something like this: f"background_{random.randint(1,3)}".
 I think I can do this with treating the global variables of background colors as tuples.
 For a future day!

-I would say this system is relatively creative.
-It's not as *innovative* as I'd like it to be, but I think it's pretty novel.
-Looking back over my code, I realize how closely I followed the markov_musician example Prof. Harmon offered for the class.
-Still, I think this code is creative in its application of shapes and backgrounds - quite literally, the program creates collages based on an existing artist's work.
-I also think the code is creative in the ways it uses space.

-Sources: I used some posts on Stack Overflow, Kim Hancock talked through some of the earlier parts of the project with me, and I'd like to thank my roommates for putting up with me this week.